rpural/decimal2binary/README.md

 1. Using a bit mask to expose each bit individually in turn, producing the binary value.
 2. Dividing the value by 2 and capturing the remainder, generating a reversed list of the binary digits.
 Returning this list, first reversed, produces the binary value.

+The current languages represented are:
+*  C
+*  Python
+*  Perl